robbintt/smorgasbord/README.md

     - Cast it on a player and you can view whatever they view
     - Needs discriminating mechanic for visions versus real sight

+7. Player guild option similar to eve corps would be very nice

 ### Notes